Tequila Sour: Our Sweet and Sour Mix

 Ingredients

-The Tequila Sour is a cocktail that has been enjoyed since the early 20th century, made with tequila, lime juice, sugar syrup, and egg white.
+The Tequila Sour is a cocktail that has been enjoyed since the early 20th century, made with Olmeca Altos reposado tequila, lime juice, sugar syrup, and egg white.
 It is often served with a salted rim, much like a margarita.
 The name “Tequila Sour” originates from its similarity to a traditional sour cocktail, which typically features whiskey, lemon juice, and sugar syrup.

 The distinctive bitterness of this cocktail arises from the combination of lime juice and egg white.
 The lime juice provides acidity, while the egg white adds body and a touch of sweetness, perfectly balancing the drink’s flavour profile.